 Court finds Myanmar opposition leader guilty of breaking internal security laws.

-“There was considerable support for the principle of a statement, but a number of delegations wanted to refer the statement back to their capitals overnight for advice and instructions,” John Sawers, the British ambassador to the UN, said after the closed-door meeting.
+“There was considerable support for the principle of a statement, but a number of delegations wanted to refer the statement back to their capitals overnight for advice and instructions,” John Sawers, the British ambassador to the UN, said on Tuesday.

-Protesters across Asia and in some European capitals held demonstrations on Tuesday, calling for the immediate release of Aung San Suu Kyi.
+Protesters across Asia and in some European capitals have also held demonstrations calling for the immediate release of the 64-year-old.

-Rallies were held in Thailand, Japan, South Korea and the Philippines, before the Myanmar court ruled Aung San Suu Kyi was guilty of violating terms of her detention.
+Rallies were held in Thailand, Japan, South Korea and the Philippines, before the Myanmar court ruled Aung San Suu Kyi was guilty of violating security law.

-Following the verdict, activists gathered outside the Myanmar embassy in London to demand her release.
+Following the verdict, activists gathered in London, Britain’s capital, outside the Myanmar embassy, to demand her release.

 Anna Roberts, the director of the Burma Campaign UK, which is calling for a global arms embargo on Myanmar, said the “international community has a responsibility”.

 “Time and again it has failed to act, but now is the time,” she said.